fairlearn/fairlearn/docs/user_guide/assessment.rst

 * For a speech-to-text application, the harm could be measured by disparities in the word error rate for different group, measured by the number of mistakes in a transcript divided by the overall number of words.

-Note that in some cases, harms might not be readily quantifiable.
+Note that in some cases, the outcome we seek to measure is not directly available.
 Occasionally, another variable in our dataset provides a close approximation to the phenomenon we seek to measure.
 In these cases, we might choose to use that closely related variable,